OlafDs/Dating-app/README.md

 Install Mongojs/Mongoose
 ```

-For deployment i used ```Heroku.``` But there are many more options you can choose from for deploying this app.
+For deployment i used ```Netlify.``` But there are many more options you can choose from for deploying this app.

 ### Installing